How to Read Wine Labels

 3. The Vintage

-The vintage, otherwise known as the year the grapes were grown and the wine was made.
+The vintage, otherwise known as the year the grapes were grown and the wine was made is the third thing you need to look at when reading wine labels.

 A frost during bud break could decimate a vintage.
 A hail storm during flowering could destroy half of the crop.
 Too much rain coupled with warm temperatures could produce mold.
 These are the events that can make the difference between "good" and "bad" vintages.